-production and presentation of new work.
-Individual Artist grants applications are open to individual artists or a group of artists who have a demonstrated history of
+Individual Artist grants are for professional arts and skills development and artist collaborations to support the production and presentation of new work.
+Individual Artist grants are for practicing individual artist/s who have a demonstrated history of professional arts practice.

 A list of successful applicants and their projects for earlier rounds, can be found on the Successful Arts and Culture Grants page.

-Increased community connection through art in the public domain, providing a range of access points for the community to participate in and enjoy arts and culture.
+- Increased community connection through art in the public domain, providing a range of access points for the community to participate in and enjoy arts and culture.

-To be eligible for funding, an applicant must:
+To be eligible for funding, you must:

 - Be an Australian resident or permanent resident aged over 18 years.

 - Be a legally registered, incorporated not-for-profit organisation or group.
 Unincorporated groups must be auspiced by an incorporated not-for-profit organisation.
-Note: This eligibility criteria varies for Live Music, Arts and Culture and Community History and Heritage grants in 2019.
+Note: This eligibility varies for Arts and Community History and Heritage grants in 2020.

-- Meet the grant stream eligibility criteria and address the grant stream objectives.
+- Meet the grant stream eligibility criteria.

-- Demonstrate the project is in the public interest and in accordance with Council’s Community Strategic Plan, policies and regulations.
+- Demonstrate your project is in the public interest and in accordance with Council’s Community Strategic Plan, policies and regulations.

-Only submit one application per grant stream per year.
+- Only submit one application per applicant each year.

-Inner West Council does not provide grants for:
+Inner West Council does not fund:

-- Capital works such as renovations to buildings.
-Note: This eligibility criterion varies for Live Music grants in 2019.
+- Capital works, such as renovations to buildings.
+Note: this eligibility varies for Environment Grants in 2020/2021.

 - General donations to charities.
 Council does accept applications for projects run by charities.

-- Projects that could be perceived as divisive within the community.
+- Activities that could be perceived as divisive within the community.

 The following criteria will be considered in the process of assessing applications:

-- Realistic budget, including all sources of project income and quotes, where relevant.
+- Realistic budget, including all sources of project income and quotes where relevant.

-Council holds information sessions and one-on-one sessions to support potential applicants.
+Council hosts a variety of sessions to support potential applicants.
 Applicants are encouraged to attend one of these sessions and/or speak with a Council grant officer before applying.

-Information sessions are designed to explain the grant stream funding priorities, how applications will be assessed and conditions for successful applicants.
+These are public meetings designed to explain the grant stream funding priorities, how applications will be assessed and conditions for successful applicants.
 They are also an opportunity to network with other community groups and meet potential project partners.

 For grant enquiries please contact Freya Ververis, Council's Arts Grants and Engagement Officer on 9392 5282 or email firstname.lastname@example.org